 However, as our circuits get larger it will be helpful to designate a common voltage reference point, and define all voltages as relative to that reference.
 This reference is called "ground" and is represented by one of the symbols below.

 You may also come across the symbol for earth ground, which is a little different.
-It represents a connection to the actual ground.
+It represents a connection to the actual ground (the dirt beneath your feet).
 This is the third prong on a standard US electrical outlet, and it connects to a metal pipe or stake that goes into the earth outside of the building.
 The external cases of most appliances are connected to earth ground for safety.
-In the event of a short circuit, the electricity will travel through this path to ground (instead of through an unsuspecting person who touches the appliance), and quickly trip the circuit breaker.
+In the event that something breaks inside such that the external case gets accidentally energized with mains voltage, the electricity will travel through this path to ground (instead of through an unsuspecting person who touches the appliance), and quickly trip the circuit breaker.

 Once we've defined a ground point, we can also define a voltage source without showing it explicitly.
 The two schematics below describe the same circuit.
 The representation on the right is particularly useful when there are many connections to Vcc (power) and ground and drawing them all would clutter the diagram.
 Instead we use a ground or power symbol wherever necessary, which indicates that all of these part of the same node even if the wires aren't shown.